Frequently Asked Questions

 This is not an easy question to answer.
 The intent of the pass/D/fail option is to encourage exploration and experimentation in curricular areas in which the student may have had little or no previous experience.
 The pass/D/fail option also may be used by the student in completing distribution courses.
 Students are permitted to elect the pass/D/fail option between the beginning of the seventh and the end of the ninth week of classes.
 It is a good idea to discuss your pass/D/fail choices with your adviser or with your dean or director of studies and, when appropriate, with a preprofessional adviser.
 Most departments require that courses serving as prerequisites for entrance into the department be graded.

-While requirements vary, the most common course requirements for admission to medical school are: four terms of chemistry (two of general chemistry and two of organic chemistry) with lab; two terms of biology with lab (satisfied by taking EEB 211 and MOL 214/215); two terms of physics with lab; one term of biochemistry; two terms of math; and two terms of writing/literature.
-One semester of statistics is recommended and may count as one of your two terms of math.
-The Advanced Placement policies differ among the required sciences, so you should consult the health professions advisers or your residential college dean or director of studies, if you have entered college with AP in biology, chemistry, and/or physics.
-Also recommended are introductory-level sociology and psychology if one’s overall schedule allows.
-There is no best way to complete these courses.
-The Health Professions Advising Office (HPA) suggests some plans for completing the courses, which may be found under “Pre-health Basics” on the Health Professions Advising website.
-Careful consideration of decisions such as choosing a concentration, engaging in meaningful co-curricular endeavors, and developing intangible personal qualities that will be important in pursuing a medical career is encouraged.
-More information can be found on the Health Professions Advising website at www.princeton.edu/hpa.
+While requirements vary, the most common course requirements for admission to medical school are: four terms of chemistry (two of general chemistry and two of organic chemistry) with lab; two terms of biology with lab (satisfied by taking EEB 211 and MOL 214/215); two terms of physics with lab; one term of biochemistry; one term of math (or AP credit); one term of statistics; and two terms of writing/literature.
+Consult the health professions advisers or your residential college dean or director of studies, if you have entered college with AP in biology, chemistry, and/or physics.
+Also recommended are introductory-level sociology and psychology if one's overall schedule allows.
+The Health Professions Advising Office (HPA) suggests some plans for completing the courses, which may be found under "Pre-health Basics" on the Health Professions Advising website.
+Careful consideration of decisions such as choosing a concentration, engaging in meaningful co-curricular endeavors, and developing personal competencies that will be important in pursuing a medical career is encouraged.
+More information can be found on the HPA website at www.princeton.edu/hpa.

 Law school admissions committees look for applicants who have done well in a diverse range of courses that emphasize critical thinking and analysis, and both oral and written communications skills.
 Take courses that will sharpen your writing and analytical skills; both are very important for law school and the legal profession.
-Don’t necessarily avoid tough courses.
-Law schools will look at the courses you have taken and will generally be able to discern a difficult from an easy curriculum.
-If you are still apprehensive about taking a particular course, you might consider taking it on a pass/fail basis.
-However, taking more than a few courses pass/fail may be viewed unfavorably by law schools.
-Although there are no courses specifically crucial for admission to law school, there are more than a few law-related courses offered here at Princeton, and (logically) these should be of interest to you.
-Don’t be risk averse — take a variety of classes.
+Although there are no courses specifically crucial for admission to law school, there are more than a few law-related courses offered at Princeton, which may be of interest to you.

-Firestone Library is the center of a multi-branched library system and one of the largest open-stack libraries in the world.
-The University Library’s home page at library.princeton.edu provides easy access to basic library information (locations, hours, names, and addresses of specialist librarians who can help you), as well as to the tools needed to begin locating research information throughout the library system.
-The Main Catalog lists materials in all of Princeton’s libraries, including books, journals, videos, musical scores, sound recordings, rare materials, and electronic resources.
-SearchIt@PUL, the Library’s new search and discovery system, pulls together results from the Main Catalog and various article databases and digital collection repositories.
-Stop by the Reference Desk on the first floor of Firestone, introduce yourself to the reference librarians, and pick up a “Guide to the Library” handout for more information.
-You can also contact a librarian by e-mail (email@example.com), by phone at (609) 258-5964, or by chatting live with a librarian (IM “LIBCHATPUL”).
+Firestone Library is the center of a multi-unit campus library system and is one of the largest open-stack libraries in the world.
+The University Library's homepage at library.princeton.edu provides easy access to basic library information, such as services, locations, hours, and phone numbers, plus the names of specialist librarians who can help you.
+The home page is also the place to start when you want to identify research materials.
+You can use the search box there to explore resources in all of Princeton's libraries and in many formats, including books, journals, videos, musical scores, sound recordings, rare materials, individual periodical and newspaper articles, databases, and digital collections.
+Stop by the Reference Desk on the first floor of Firestone and pick up a "Guide to the Library" brochure for more information.
+You can also reach a librarian via any of the "Get Help" links on the Library home page.
+Those options include Ask a Librarian (chat), email, phone, and scheduling an appointment, or just use the "Contact Us" link at the top of the homepage.

 An isolated failing grade, particularly if your other grades are good, is an unfortunate circumstance but not a tragedy in itself.
 You should first and foremost reflect on the circumstances that caused the failing grade and take steps to avert them in the future.
 It is crucial that you do this, for a pattern of low and failing grades can jeopardize your academic standing.
 A failed course does not count toward the number of courses required for graduation and therefore must be made up either by an extra course at Princeton or by a preapproved course at another institution.
 However, even after you make up the course you failed, the F you earned will not be removed from your transcript.
 It remains a permanent part of your record.

 After matriculation at Princeton, A.B. students can count up to three, B.S.E. students up to four, courses taken at other schools toward their course requirements.
 Non-Princeton courses must be preapproved by your residential college dean or director of studies and a representative of the relevant Princeton department.
-For details, see Academic Regulations, Courses Taken for Credit Outside Princeton.
+For more information, see your college website or your director of studies.

-A.B. students normally choose a major officially at the end of their sophomore year, although there is the option of becoming an early concentrator a term earlier.
+A.B. students normally choose a major officially at the end of their sophomore year, although there is the option of becoming an early concentrator a term earlier for students who feel prepared to begin independent work.
 Many students will have decided on a major during their first year, while others continue to weigh possible options up to the last minute.
 At the beginning of their first term at Princeton, most students have no firm plans about a major and are open to exploring a variety of fields.
 Many of those who have already made firm decisions will end up changing their minds after being engaged by new fields of study that they had not previously encountered.

 Most departments have prerequisites that must be satisfactorily completed prior to junior year.
 Usually these involve taking one, more often two, courses or even a specific course or set of courses.
 You should consult the departmental listings in the online Undergraduate Announcement for detailed information.